sanzgiri/batch_podcast/README.md

 cp config/development.yaml.template config/development.yaml

 # Edit the configuration file with your settings
-# Add API keys for cloud services (if using OpenAI/Unreal Speech)
+# Add API keys for cloud LLM services (if using OpenAI)
 ```

 ### 5. Initialize Database